Undergraduate study - 2024 entry

 • project work

-You will also design and execute your own research dissertation in your final year.
+You will also design and carry out your own research dissertation in your final year.

 Technical training